+Shareholders

-Shareholders Vhi Insurance has one shareholder, Vhi Group DAC.
-The Company declared a final dividend of €30,000k to its shareholder during 2018.
-Persons who exercise a significant influence on Vhi Insurance There were no material transactions with any persons who exercise a significant influence on Vhi Insurance in 2018.
-Members of the Board of Directors of Vhi Insurance There were no material transactions with members of the Board of Directors of Vhi Insurance in 2018.
+Vhi Insurance has one shareholder, Vhi Group DAC.
+The Company declared and paid a final dividend of €20,000k to its parent, Vhi Group DAC, during 2019.

+Persons who exercise a significant influence on Vhi Insurance

+There were no material transactions with any persons who exercise a significant influence on Vhi Insurance in 2019.

+Members of the Board of Directors of Vhi Insurance

+There were no material transactions with members of the Board of Directors of Vhi Insurance in 2019.